susutae/Mesh_User_Interface/USER_INTERFACE_GUIDE.md

 Nodes Online side panel:

 - Shows mapped node count, Node ID, and Node Name.
-- Includes a compact **Range Summary** when at least two nodes have valid coordinates.
+- Includes a compact **AI Assistant / Node Insights** summary when valid coordinates are available.
-- The Range Summary shows the nearest node pair and the average distance across mapped nodes.
+- Node Insights reports GPS validity, the nearest node pair, and average distance across mapped nodes.
+- While Coverage Planner is active, the same panel adds **Planner Coverage Analysis** for the simulated layout.
-- If no valid coordinates are available, the panel shows an empty-state message instead of a large assistant card.
+- If no valid coordinates are available, the panel shows a concise empty-state message.

 Coverage overlay:

-- Enable **Coverage Overlay** to draw a coverage radius around each mapped node.
+- Enable **Coverage Overlay** to draw an estimated coverage radius around each mapped node.
-- Set the radius in kilometers using the Radius field.
-- Adjust overlay visibility using the Opacity slider.
+- The estimate uses that node's configured RF frequency and output power.
 - Overlapping coverage areas appear stronger, helping users identify shared coverage regions.
+- The overlay is a planning estimate and must not be treated as measured coverage.

+Coverage Planner:

+Coverage Planner is a simulation tool for estimating how many nodes may be needed to cover a circular target area.
+Planned nodes are separate from live online nodes and do not change device configuration.

+1. Open **Coverage Planner** from the Maptalks toolbar.
+2. Click **Set Area Center**, then select the center of the required coverage area on the map.
+3. Enter the operating **Frequency MHz**, **TX Power dBm**, and **Target area km**.
+4. Review the estimated node coverage radius and planned-node count.
+5. Click **Auto Place** to generate an overlapping placement pattern inside the target boundary, or click **Place Node** and select individual locations manually.
+6. Use **Clear Plan** to remove all simulated nodes, or **Export Plan** to download the current plan.
+7. Click **Exit Planner** to return to normal live-node map operation.

+Planned nodes use labels such as `P1`, `P2`, and `P3`.
+Dashed amber circles represent their estimated coverage.
+The automatic placement pattern keeps planned node centers within the selected target area and uses overlap between neighboring coverage circles to reduce gaps.

+The Planner Coverage Analysis in the right-side AI Assistant summarizes:

+- Planned node count
+- Target-area radius
+- Estimated radius per node
+- Whether the simulated layout reaches the target boundary
+- A reminder to verify terrain, obstructions, antenna characteristics, and link budget before deployment

+The estimate is an initial planning aid, not a guarantee of RF coverage.
+Actual range can be reduced by terrain, buildings, foliage, interference, antenna height, cable loss, receiver sensitivity, modulation, and regulatory power limits.
+Validate the exported plan with a link-budget calculation and an on-site survey before deployment.

+Distance measurement:

+- Click **Measure Distance**, then select two map points.
+- The map draws the measurement line and displays the calculated ground distance.
+- Use **Clear Measure** to remove the measurement.

+Preset location:

+- **Preset Location** assigns latitude, longitude, and altitude to a selected node.
+- Review the old and new GPS values in the Review Changes dialog before applying them to the device.

 SNR links: